Do you want to learn how to be charming?

 A few-seconds gentle pat on the shoulder is a safe way to begin, and you can watch the other person’s body language to see how they react.
 If they pull away, they don’t want to be touched at that moment, and it’s important to respect that.
 Clasping one person’s hand with both hands as you shake hands, if familiar with that person, also communicates genuine happiness to see that person and share time with them.

 Many people forget to use these five science-backed tricks, but they come from instinct and common sense.
 You use the five senses to form a perception of your environment, which includes others, and you also use your body to communicate your meaning.
 Your external expression of yourself may feel awkward at times, but your style of charisma belongs to you alone.
+Now that you’ve read these tips, you know how to be charming!

 Follow Us On